 A Brief History

 On March 21, 1800, Pius VII was crowned Pope of the Roman Catholic Church in Venice, Italy.
 In Venice because of armed conflict taking place in Italy at the time, Pius was crowned with a tiara (crown) made of papier-mache!
 Popes are normally seen wearing either their imposing Mitre or their beanie-like Zucchetto.
 Today we use this historical deviation from normal papal headwear to list 10 Famous Religious Hats and Headgear, head coverings either famous or of particular interest.
-What sort of headgear would you add to the list?
 (Note: That circle of light around my head is called a “halo”…)

 1. Papal Tiara.